 Good question, you’re interested so let’s keep going…

 The biggest reason why our bees and other friends are in decline is due to the intensification of farming.
 More and more pesticides are being used in farming.
 Intensified farming has also led to the destruction of habitats.
 Further loss of habitats for pollinators is due to urbanisation.
-Other reasons include disease, invasive species like the Asian Hornet and of course, climate change – these are complex threats.
+Other reasons include disease and of course, climate change – these are complex threats.

 Who Are Helping The Pollinators In Kent?